lacker/coinkit/testnet/README.md

 These scripts are designed to deploy multiple miners to one cluster.
 The miners are differentiated by a number in `{0,1,2,3}`.
 From here on out, the instructions explain how to deploy miner 0, but if you want multiples just replace the 0 with a different number.

+TODO: do we need multiple databases or can we reuse db0 between the different miners?

 Create a new database instance at https://console.cloud.google.com/projectselector/sql/instances .
 Pick postgres.
 Name it `db0` - that is your "instance name" or "instance id".

 Generate a random password, but take note of it.